 Systems software engineers are the creative professionals who research, design, develop and test both operating systems-level software and network distribution software, as well as compilers — all systems that allow computers to perform various applications.
-These professionals are often asked to analyze the needs of users and design, create and modify basic computer systems.
+These professionals are often asked to analyze the needs of users and to design, create and modify basic computer systems.
 Systems software engineers also specify and analyze software requirements and establish operational specifications.
 Their work may involve applications that serve industrial, medical, communications, military, scientific, business, aerospace and general computing industries.

-- Coordinate the construction and maintenance of a business or organization's computer systems
+- Coordinate the construction and maintenance of a company's computer systems

-- Plan for future growth of computer systems
+- Plan for future expansion of computer systems

 - Coordinate the computer needs for every department of a business